alexreyes/Celo-Crowdfunding-Tutorial/README.md

 ### The Contribute() function

-Next, let's create a function to contribute to a project:
+Next, let's create a function in the ``Project`` contract for contributing money to a project:
 ```
 // Fund a project
 function contribute() external theState(ProjectState.Fundraising) payable {